rondie/hellofresh-delivery-ics/README.md

 Container to retrieve your next HelloFresh delivery as a calendar entry served via an ics file.
 It will fetch new data as the next delivery date gets nearer.

-Exporting your email and password should produce an ics file serverd through http to be used in a calendar.
+Exporting your email and password should produce an ics file served through http to be used in a calendar.

 ```
 export HELLOFRESH_USERNAME='<username>'